yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

     The zip contains the Traceability Agent config yaml and the Traceability Agent executable.
 3. Unzip the file and install the binary on a machine that can access the APIM Manager environment.
-4. Open a shell and run the following health check command, using the same config.yaml file that started the agent, to make sure the agent is up and running:
+4. Open a shell and run the following to start up your agent:

     ```
+    ./traceability_agent
+    ```

+5. Open a shell and run the following health check command to verify if the agent is up and running:

+    ```
-    ./traceability_agent status
+    ./traceability_agent --status
     ```